An intense research project

 Thus began a long period of preliminary analysis.
-This immense task confirmed expectations: and in fact, the total estimate for the deposit doubled, from 4 to 9.3 million tons of nickel content.
+This immense task confirmed expectations: in fact, the total estimate for the deposit doubled, from 4 to 9.3 million tons of nickel content.
 This was nothing less than the largest unexploited nickel deposit in the world.
-The contract, which provides for a 30-year production period, may be renewed twice for a period of 10 years.
+The contract, which provides for a 30-year production period, may be renewed twice, for a period of 10 years.
 At the time, the economic crisis was in full force, with the mining industry feeling the effects as nickel and manganese prices dropped.
-In 2013, the Weda Bay project entered a period of slowdown, and when Mitsubishi, Eramet’s partner, decided to withdraw from the project, it was time to find a new ally.
+In 2013, the Weda Bay project experienced a fall in activity, and when Mitsubishi, Eramet's partner, decided to withdraw from the project, it was time to find a new ally.

 A critical partnership

 On the ground, the pyrometallurgical process developed for this project, which employs electric furnaces, is one of the most competitive in the world.
-Using the ore extracted from Weda Bay, the process will allow factories to produce low-grade ferronickel, also known as nickel pig iron (NPI), which is in high demand from the world’s major stainless steel customers.
+Using the ore extracted from Weda Bay, the process will allow factories to produce low-grade ferronickel, which is highly coveted by the world’s major stainless-steel customers.

-Finally, in addition to this initial development, Weda Bay could open up new opportunities for the Group, with the launch of parallel projects on the site.
-For this reason, Eramet teams are currently conducting studies for the development of other projects on the island, particularly those concerning nickel for batteries, which means more good prospects for the coming years.
+In addition to these initial developments, Weda Bay is expected to open up new opportunities for the Group: the teams at Eramet are currently conducting studies on the production of nickel for electric vehicle batteries—which means more good prospects for the coming years.

 - For more information on the Group's other development projects, click here.

-This is the expected annual yield, including 13,000 tons for Eramet, which will handle its commercialization.
+that is the amount of nickel content that is expected to be produced by 2021, including 13,000 tons for Eramet, which will handle its commercialization.